Kaspar-Holding/SFP-ROA/README.md

 ### 22 June 2023:
 - Adivsor Field is now flexible and added in PDF as well
 - Section E of Investment Planning and BA Investment Bug is now resolved
+- 3.99% + VAT was changed to 3.5% + VAT
+- Helping material in Risk for Dread and Disability Cover had life instead of their respective name.
+It was updated as well.

 ### 09 June 2023:
 - 2273: (Medical) Financial Advisor field is disabled is now in Ready for QA